We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

-One of the most innovative construction methods that benefit the environment involves the use of prefabricated walls and roofs.
-This technique protects the planet by reusing the extra materials that ends up in landfills in traditional builds.
+One of the most innovative construction methods that benefit the environment involves using prefabricated walls and roofs.
+This technique protects the planet by reusing the extra materials that end up in landfills in traditional builds.

-Additionally, this practice reduces onsite waste.
-Inclement weather can delay traditional construction, and if a storm blows up during a crucial stage, it can damage studs that crews must replace.
+Waste reduction is particularly noticeable onsite, as construction moves predominantly to an indoor facility before being transported in larger components for assembly.
+Additionally, inclement weather can delay traditional construction and if a storm blows up during a crucial stage, it can damage studs that crews must replace.
 However, with prefabricated walls, the building goes up much more quickly, resulting in less material loss.